 2. Know the museum hours

 If you don’t want to mess up your whole itinerary because of a museum tour, make sure that you know the updated hours of the watch museum you’re visiting.
-Most museums post their business hours on their websites for everyone’s references.
-However, to make sure that you’re getting updated hours, double-check on their social media accounts as well.
+Most museums post their business hours on their websites for everyone’s reference.
+However, to ensure that you get the updated hours, double-check on their social media accounts as well.
 This will save you the trip if you’re planning to visit as a walk-in visitor.

 3. Research the guided tour lengths

-Every guided tour takes a lot more time than one could imagine.
-With all the history and stories you’ll learn from it, every tour definitely takes some time.
-So before signing up, to make sure that you have time for it, do a quick research about how long each tour takes.
+Every guided tour eats up a lot of time than one could imagine.
+With all the history and stories you’ll learn from it, every tour definitely takes quite some time to complete.
+So before signing up and to make sure that you have ample time for it, do a quick research about how long each tour usually takes.
 You can ask someone who’s been there before on forums and other communities or the museum staff themselves through social media or email.

 4. Find out admission and tour costs

 A lot of watch museums are free, like the Seiko museum in Japan; while some have different fees depending on the age and number of visitors coming per batch.
 To make sure that you have enough money to get you on the tour, find out all the fees required beforehand.

 No one wants to come home empty-handed after a watch museum tour.
 If you want to bring home some souvenirs, make sure you have extra cash with you (or your credit card!) for purchases at the museum shop.
 Who knows?
 You might get to bring home a new timepiece on your way back from your trip.

 5. Get the exact location of the museum

 Every trip itinerary includes the exact location of the place they’re visiting.
 To keep you from getting lost, verify your mode of transportation, and know where the museum is exactly located.
 This will save you a ton from transportation to time going back and forth for nothing.
 Some museums are specific with the routes you’re supposed to take before you can reach them.
 Know the most efficient routes before going out on your adventure.